Production Percentages

 Four Bank Prototype

-The first instance of a four-bank Oliver (an Oliver with four rows of keys) occurred in the early 1920s, when Theron Knapp, chief design engineer of The Oliver Typewriter Company, presented to the Oliver Board of Directors his new four-bank typewriter prototype.
+The first instance of a four-bank Oliver (an Oliver with four rows of keys) occurred in 1922, when Theron Knapp, chief design engineer of The Oliver Typewriter Company, presented to the Oliver Board of Directors his new four-bank typewriter prototype.
 This machine was designed to resemble typewriters of other brands on the market at the time.
 It still featured the iconic Oliver typebars, but they were angled to swing towards the platen from the front instead of downward.
-Despite its novel design, the prototype never reached production, likely due to the Depression of 1921–22.
+Despite its novel design, the prototype never reached production, likely due to the Depression of 1921–1922.

 Oliver Four Bank